 Note: No data collection occurs against non-monitored domains.

 Once you've started collecting data, you can control which machines collect data and send it to ThousandEyes for analysis.
-Click through Settings > Agents > Endpoint Agents and click the Agents tab.
-This will allow you to search for existing agents, using either agent name (which defaults to [user name] - [host name]), or by hostname directly.
+Click through Endpoint Agents > Agent Settings and click the Endpoint Agents tab.
+This will allow you to search for existing agents, using either agent name (which defaults to [user name] - [host name]), or by hostname directly.proxy server from Proxy Settings tab of Endpoint Agents > Agent Settings page that lists all the configured proxy settings as can be seen below:

 An Endpoint Agent can be either enabled or disabled.
 When enabled and when inside a monitored network, the Endpoint Agent collects performance information for monitored domains.
 When disabled, the Endpoint Agent still checks in with ThousandEyes every 15 minutes for configuration changes and Endpoint Agent updates.
 No other information is collected while an Endpoint Agent is disabled.
 A newly enabled agent's state is reflected in the list immediately, but the agent will receive the updated configuration within 15 minutes (the next time it checks in).